SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 ##### *Prescriptions*

-POPL will continue to have an in-person PC meeting.
-PC members will be allowed to participate in the discussion (both online and in-person) of papers that they didn't review, and with which they have no conflicts.
+The POPL PC Chair may opt to host a synchronous PC meeting.
+If such a meeting is held, the current practice is for it to be held on-line, rather than in person.
+An in-person meeting may be held if the SC approves (taking the travel and social cost of the meeting is into consideration).

-The PC meeting should be preceded by an extensive online discussion period.
+The PC meeting (if held) should be preceded by an extensive online discussion period.
 The online discussion period should be a minimum of one week, but two (or more) is strongly preferred.
 During the discussion period, the PC will be allowed to see all papers for which they have no conflicts, and participate in the discussion.
 Online discussion must be actively facilitated by the PC chair, and (if used) per-paper "guardians" (see above).

-The PC chair will strive to ensure, prior to the PC meeting, that every *competitive* paper has at least
+The PC chair will strive to ensure, prior to the PC meeting (or the on-line process by which final decisions are made), that every *competitive* paper has at least

 * three PC reviews